polterguy/polterguy.github.io/documentation/magic.lambda.auth/index.md

-# Authentication and Authorization with Magic and Hyperlambda
+# magic.lambda.auth

-This project contains authentication and authorization helper slots for Magic.
-The project allows you to create and consume JWT tokens, to secure your magic installation.
+The magic.lambda.auth project contains authentication and authorization helper slots for Magic.
+The project allows you to create and consume JWT tokens, to secure your Magic cloudlet.
 The project contains the following slots.

 * __[auth.ticket.get]__ - Returns the JWT token's payload as a lambda structure, and also verifies the token in the process
 * __[auth.ticket.create]__ - Creates a new JWT token, that you can return to your client, any ways you see fit